-Use a web browser and sign in to the On-Prem CloudBoost Management Console as the administrator.
+1. Use a web browser and sign in to the On-Prem CloudBoost Management Console as the administrator.
 Type the On-Prem CloudBoost Management Console address in the following format:

-https://<FQDN of the appliance>:7443
+https://<FQDN of the each of the CloudBoost appliance>:7443

-- Only the administrator can log into the On-Prem CloudBoost Management Console. - The default username is admin and use the password that you updated during deployment of CloudBoost. - 2.
+- The username is admin and use the password that you updated during deployment of CloudBoost. - 2.
 In the left menu, click Cloud Profiles.